Betsy DeVos Confirmed As Education Secretary

-Today the Senate confirmed Betsy DeVos as President Trump's education secretary, 51-50.
+The Senate Tuesday confirmed Betsy DeVos as President Trump’s education secretary, 51-50.
 The vice president had to cast an unprecedented tie-breaking vote, after hearings that became fodder for Saturday Night Live; after angry constituents swamped Senate offices with 1.5 million calls a day; after two Republican senators defected; and Democrats held the floor overnight in protest.

 The 59-year-old philanthropist and activist from Michigan takes over the leadership and management of a federal bureaucracy with 4,400 employees and a $68 billion annual budget.